arawseekers/blog/content/posts/taiwan-part2.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>Isya has been stressing about bed bug bites she had the whole trip, which might be an allergic reaction.
-It was super itchy and warm that it made me wake up in the middle of the night to scratch the bites.
-Yes, it was a big not to scratch inflamed bites but the itch was agonizing and torturous.&nbsp; What stresses me more is that we couldn’t figure out where I got those bites because Ohio never got any.
+It was super itchy and warm that it woke her up in the middle of the night to scratch the bites.
+Yes, it was a big not to scratch inflamed bites but the itch was agonizing and torturous.&nbsp; What is more stressing is the fact that we couldn’t figure out where she got the bites because Ohio never got any.
 So, the source might not be in our bedroom, let alone on the bed.
 And it’s entirely improbable it’s in something we ate, because we practically ate the same food.
 The only possible source would be during our hike at the Fuyang Eco park on our very first day at Taipei. </p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->